 Step 4: Build your payment flow

 When you make a payment, the result is provided through a synchronous API response.
 To receive the synchronous response, your cash register needs to make HTTPS requests to the terminal using an extended time-out of more than 120 seconds.
 During this time the connection is kept alive and a synchronous response will follow.

 When building your payment flow, also consider:

 - How you want to handle the synchronous response, including how you provide a receipt to the shopper.

-- Whether you want to display messages on your cash register, to keep store staff up to date with the progress of the transaction.
+- Whether you want to show messages on your cash register, to keep store staff up to date with the progress of the transaction.

 Handling the synchronous response